apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

     who_is_on_bank
 ```

 Surely, we did not gain much by writing `PERSONS` instead of `Set(PERSON)`.
-If
+But
-your specification has complex types, e.g., records, aliases may help you in
+if your specification has complex types (e.g., records), aliases may help you in
 minimizing the burden of specification maintenance.
 When you add one more field
 to the record type, it suffices to change the definition of the type alias,
 instead of changing the record type everywhere.

+For more details on the design and usage, see [ADR002][].

 ## Recipe 7: Multi-line annotations